Snarp/magnus_archives_transcripts/_posts/2020-12-31-18905-commentary-retrospective-2.md

 #### JONNY

 I was just, like, he's, he's a very sweary man, Alex.
-But, like, right from the start I, like, I had this idea of Salesa as this, like, just very practically-minded character.
+But, like, right from the start I, like, I had this idea of Salesa as this, like, just, very practically-minded character.
 And like, as soon as we started talking about the apocalypse, and I was, like, well, we need to have, like, this rest in the centre.

 #### ALEX